launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //Token.apiKeyPrefix = 'Token';

-var apiInstance = new LaunchDarklyRestApi.FlagsApi();
+var apiInstance = new LaunchDarklyRestApi.FeatureFlagsApi();

 var projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.

-var featureFlagBody = new LaunchDarklyRestApi.FeatureFlagBody(); // FeatureFlagBody | Create a new feature flag
+var featureFlagBody = new LaunchDarklyRestApi.FeatureFlagBody(); // FeatureFlagBody | Create a new feature flag.

 var callback = function(error, data, response) {